-The faculty has the right to make final decision in regards to the students' grades work in determining the student work integrity based on the criteria and the faculty awareness of the student's work level.
-Students must ensure complying with UD plagiarism policy, repeated offenses receive higher penalties as stated in the table below
+The faculty has the right to make final decision in regard to the students' grades work in determining the student work integrity based on the criteria and the faculty awareness of the students work level.

-Violation Sanction(s) (Refer to II.A) i.
+Violation Sanction(s) (Refer to 5.3) i.
 Turnitin distinguishes similarity as matching text and plagiarism .
 Turnitin system will compare the paper to any matching text in Turnitin databases and highlight accordingly - even if the text was properly referenced.
 As to, identifying substantial non-original material (citation, quotes, reference) it is the faculty member duty to determine each student's paper as intentional plagiarism by referring to originality report in Turnitin (instead of blindly depending on similarity index).
 If such non-original material (citation, quotes, references) identified by the faculty member as "intentionally plagiarized and /or has improper/lack of citation in student's work as in the origination report, then punitive action needs to be taken by the instructor.
-2, 6 ii.
+B, F, G ii.
 Paraphrasing (i.e., putting into one's own words) a source's text, without providing proper acknowledgment/citation.
-1, 2 iii.
+A, B, G iii.
 Reproducing (without proper citation) any other form of work created by another person.
-1, 2
+A, B, G

-Misrepresentation
+B. Misrepresentation

-Violation Sanction(s) (Refer to II.A) i.
-Taking credit for work not done, such as taking credit for a team assignment without participating or contributing to the extent expected.
-1, 2 ii.
-Multiple uses of a student's own work, such as presenting the same, or substantially the same written work (or portion thereof), as part of the course requirement for more than one project or course, without the prior written permission of the instructor(s) involved.
-1, 2
+Violation Sanction(s) (Refer to 5.3) i Taking credit for work not done, such as taking credit for a team assignment without participating or contributing to the extent expected. А, В i i Multiple uses of a student's own work, such as presenting the same, or substantially the same written work (or portion thereof), as part of the course requirement for more than one project or course, without the prior written permission of the instructor(s) involved. А, В iv.
+Citing a source that the student did not use or does not exist. Α v.
+Falsifying material cited.
+A, B vi. vi.
+Attempting to deceive the instructor by altering and resubmitting for additional credit, assignments that have previously been graded and returned. vii. vii.
+Falsifying, changing, or misusing academic records or any official University form regarding oneself or others. viii. ix.
+Making a false accusation regarding a violation of academic integrity or other.
+E

-Fabrication

-Fabrication refers to falsifying or misusing data in any academic exercise.
+C. Fabrication: Fabrication refers to falsifying or misusing data in any academic exercise.